Choosing Fireworks: Quiet & Low Noise Displays

 Bear in mind with low noise fireworks that in keeping the sound down you also sacrifice explosive power.
 It’s not uncommon for a beginner to ask for a “spectacular effect like a huge rocket but without the bang”.
 But you can’t have one without the other.
 The nature of explosives is such that to eject effects a great distance you by definition need a large explosion!

-Let’s explore each type of consumer firework now in more detail and look at the low noise options.
+I’ll explore each type of consumer firework now in more detail and look at the low noise options:

 These are great for quieter displays since no fountain contains bangs.
 At the quieter end of the scale look for coloured star (or “jellybean”) effects, or fountains that contain a single effect such as silver sparks.
 These will “whoosh” when in use but this sound won’t carry far.
 Also for those doing very small displays with cheap and cheerful selection boxes – say from the supermarket – you’ll find most of the fountains in this type of box will be quiet and short duration.

 Strobes (also known as blinkers) are also virtually silent.
-However this specialist effect is something you should use sparingly for example at or near the start of your display.
+However this specialist effect is something you should use sparingly for example the start of your display.

 Multi-effect fountains are likely to contain crackling sections or a crackling ending.
 These can seem pretty loud in the garden but the sound is still significantly less than a bang.
 These are great for added impact though be wary if you’re displaying to noise sensitive toddlers.